nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

   * Host TPM EK, Workload Agent ID, geographic boundary and destination URL.

 * The server can verify the X-Workload-Geo-ID header field by performing the following additional checks
-  * The server verifies that host/workload geographic boundary token has its workload ID.
-It may be possible that the workload ID may have been key rotated - as long as the previous workload ID matches, it is acceptable.
+  * The server verifies that host/workload geographic boundary token has the configured peer workload ID for a given Oauth bearer token/peer workload agent ID.
+It may be possible that the peer workload ID may have been key rotated - as long as the previous peer workload ID matches, it is acceptable.

 ## Thin client workload - Laptop/mobile host (e.g. microsoft teams browser app), Data center host (e.g. microsoft teams server)